nonninz/media-browser/SETUP.md

 - Check file/folder permissions with `ls -la`

 ### Videos Not Playing
-- Verify the video format is supported
+- Verify FFmpeg is installed (`ffmpeg -version`)
 - Check browser console for errors
 - Ensure the video file is not corrupted
-- Some formats may require transcoding (coming in future iteration)
+- Check server logs for transcoding errors
+- Verify `TRANSCODE_CACHE_DIR` is writable

 ### Directory Not Found
 - Verify `MEDIA_ROOT` path exists